ezekg/sitepoint-programmatically-insert-wp-posts/create-posts-from-csv.md

 | dummy3.csv  | some title for post 3 | some content for the third post | attachment3.txt |
 | dummy3.csv  | some title 4          | some content for post 4         | attachment4.txt |

 Pretty simple, huh?
 Next, we'll take a look at the custom post type we'll be using.
-I created it using [Custom Post Type UI](http://webdevstudios.com/plugins/custom-post-type-ui/), so you can do the same, or do it yourself.
+I created it using [Custom Post Type UI](http://webdevstudios.com/plugins/custom-post-type-ui/), so you can use the same settings if you're using the plugin, or do it yourself with WordPress' many functions.
 Here's a quick screenshot of the options we'll be using: (I am highlighting slugs and other fields that we'll be using throughout this article, so keep that in mind)

 ![Custom Post Type UI Settings](https://raw.githubusercontent.com/ezekg/sitepoint-programmatically-insert-wp-posts/master/screenshots/custom-post-type-ui-settings.jpg)

 Lastly, let's take a look at the custom field we'll be using.
 It's created with the lovely [Advanced Custom Fields](http://www.advancedcustomfields.com/).
 Here's another quick screenshot of the settings we'll be using.

-Please note, the ID for your custom field will be different from the one used in this article, so be sure to update your `$sitepoint` array with the correct ID.
-This can be either the actual hash key for the field, or simply the name of the field.
-I'm just going to stick to the name, for the sake of clarity.
+_Please note, the ID for your custom field will likely be different from the one used in this article, so be sure to update your `$sitepoint` array with the correct ID.
+This can either be the actual hash key for the field, or simply the name of the field.
+I'm just going to stick to the name, for the sake of clarity._

 ![Advanced Custom Fields Settings](https://raw.githubusercontent.com/ezekg/sitepoint-programmatically-insert-wp-posts/master/screenshots/advanced-custom-fields-settings.jpg)